-- A. These improvements are within the Core Redevelopment District of the Centre City Redevelopment Project, adjacent to undeveloped properties. - B. Improvements are planned for Sixth Avenue and Broadway.
+- A. These improvements are within the Core Redevelopment District of the Centre City Redevelopment Project, adjacent to undeveloped properties. - B. Improvements are planned for east side of Sixth Avenue from Broadway to "C" Street.
 The improvements will enhance the area for the benefit of nearby users as well as residents. - C. The installation of public surface improvements will correct adverse health and safety conditions. - D. The public surface improvements will act as a catalyst providing an incentive for private investment in the rehabilitation of the areas.